fastn-stack/fastn/WINDOWS_INSTALLER.md

 1. Updated the `release.yml` file to incorporate Windows installer support for the Fastn executable.
 2. Integrated NSIS into the build process using the `makensis` GitHub Action.
 This action allows the execution of NSIS scripts during the build workflow.
 3. Added the `install.nsi` script to the root folder of the Fastn project.
 This script configures the NSIS installer.
-4. The installer currently utilizes the Standard UI provided by NSIS.
-However, due to limitations with the GitHub Action, the Modern UI (MUI) of NSIS will be implemented in a future update to enhance the user experience and improve the visual appeal of the installation process.
+4. Following major changes were made in this revision:
+    - The installer now uses the NSIS MUI.
+    - Changed the color scheme to dark color scheme which matches the website.
+    - Changed the default icon to Fastn's logo.
+    - Changed the `release.yml` file to set the nsis version to V3.

 ## Installer Functionality

 The Fastn installer performs the following tasks:

+1. Shows a Welcome and License Page
-1. Extracts all necessary files to either the default location (Program Files) or a user-defined folder.
+2. Extracts all necessary files to either the default location (Program Files) or a user-defined folder.
-2. Checks if the required path variable is already set up on the system.
+3. Checks if the required path variable is already set up on the system.
 If not, it automatically configures the correct path variable to ensure seamless execution of Fastn without any issues.

 ## Code Changes